Internship CV Example

 Soft skills may also carry more weight for internship applications than they would for roles requiring greater work experience.
 These are personal strengths and traits that make you a good employee and colleague.
 They include behaviours, attitudes and habits that can help you to work in a team and meet the demands of the role.

-A soft skills section for a marketing internship CV might include the following:
+A soft skills section for an internship marketing CV might include the following:

 • Creativity